Nickyzj/mynotes/interview/project-manager-interview-questions.md

 * demonstrate you have the ability to work under pressure and deliver the project successfully
 * use this as an opportunity to showcase your skills and attributes (management, leadership, and communication)

->  one particular project immediately springs to mind. i was managing a project for a client who had specific requirements that continually changed. every week they would change their mind on what they required, but i focused on completing the project successfully, on budget and on time whilst motivating my team.
+>  one particular project immediately springs to mind. i was managing a project for a client who had specific **requirements that continually changed**. every week they would change their mind on what they required, but i focused on completing the project successfully, on budget and on time whilst motivating my team.

 > the project was particularly challenging because some members of my team did not like the client and were threatening to quit.
 >
-> i motivated my team continually and listened to their concerns as and when they raised any issues. i found that by communicating with my team regularly, it helped them to stay focused on the project.
+> i **motivated my team** continually and listened to their concerns as and when they raised any issues. i found that by communicating with my team regularly, it helped them to stay focused on the project.
 >
-> i decided to discuss tactfully my concerns with the client. i felt it important to communicate with them how their indecision could potentially have a negative impact on the project. whilst i assured them the project would be delivered, i felt it was my responsibility to inform them of the potential negative impact the indecision could have on the overall result.
+> i decided to **discuss tactfully my concerns with the client**. i felt it important to communicate with them how their indecision could potentially have a **negative impact on the project**. whilst i assured them the project would be delivered, i felt it was my responsibility to inform them of the potential negative impact the indecision could have on the overall result.
 >
 > they took on board my comments and suggestions, and thanked my for my honest feedback.
 >